How to Convert Millimeters (mm) to Feet (ft) and Inches (in) in Excel – 4 Methods

 Next b

-Here, row 5 is the start of the For Next Loop, and we choose 5 as the starting value.
-The values are then written using the Cells property.
-Then, we used the VBA Convert function to convert millimeters to inches, and we ran through our cell values again with the cell’s property.
+5 is the start of the For Next Loop.
+The values are written using the Cells property.
+The VBA Convert function converts millimeters to inches.

 End Sub